QUANTOR-CO/Smart-Contracts/readme.md

 3. During the pre-ICO ETH is accepted only from wallets compliant with ERC-20 token standard. (recommended to use: MyEtherWallet).
 Do not send ETH directly from cryptocurrency exchanges (Coinbase, Kraken, Poloniex etc.)!
 4. We'll send back all ETH in case of minimal cap is not collected.

+## Deploy
+The best way to get an idea how to deploy this contracts is to look at `migrations` folder

 ## How to setup development environment and run tests?

 1. Install `docker` if you don't have it.